 What is the Capacity of Caesars Superdome Stadium?

-One of the most iconic monuments in sports history, and a pillar of the NFL nearly since the time of its current structure, the Superdome has gone by many names but remains an integral part of the league’s lore.
-Host to 7 Super Bowl games, and planning for an 8th soon, the Caesars Superdome is a major site for sports events, football or basketball.
+One of the most iconic monuments in sports history and a pillar of the NFL since its present structure, the Superdome has gone by many names but remains an integral part of the league’s lore.
+The Caesars Superdome has hosted seven Super Bowl games and will be hosting its eighth when the Kansas City Chiefs take on the Philadelphia Eagles in Super Bowl LIX on February 9, 2025.
+It is a major site for sports events, whether football or basketball.

-Officially host to the New Orleans Saints, the Superdome has time-honored traditions that it also follows, like the Sugar Bowl, a tradition that dates back to 1975.
-Further, the Bayou Classic, and the Tulane Green Wave football team also call the facility their home.
-During the time of expansion, the New Orleans Jazz called the Superdome its home for a 4-year stretch from 1975-1979.
+Officially host to the New Orleans Saints, the Superdome has time-honored traditions that it follows, like the Sugar Bowl, which dates back to 1975.
+Further, the Bayou Classic and the Tulane Green Wave football team also call the facility their home.
+During the time of expansion, the New Orleans Jazz called the Superdome its home for 4 years from 1975-1979.

 Caesars Superdome Capacity

-However, the greatest crowd, in terms of capacity, that the iconic venue has hosted isn’t for any of these sports.
+At maximum capacity, Caesars can hold 73,208 people as a football stadium.
+However, that number is expandable to 76,468 if necessary.
+However, the largest crowd, in terms of capacity, that the iconic venue has hosted isn’t for any of these sports.
 Instead, that crown belongs to Wrestlemania 34 in 2018 when a humongous 78,133 people filtered into the iconic arena.
 In its nearly 50-year history and nearly 5 years since that event, the number remains untouched.
+In 2021, 4,300 seats were removed.

 Caesars Superdome History